jejacks0n/apitome/README.md

 <dl>
 <dt> mount_at </dt><dd>
   This determines where the Apitome routes will be mounted.
 Changing this to "/api/documentation" for instance would allow you to browse to http://localhost:3000/api/documentation to see your api documentation.
 Set to nil and mount it yourself if you need to.
   <br/>
   <b>default:</b> <code>"/api/docs"</code>
 </dd>

 <dt> root </dt><dd>
   This defaults to Rails.root if left nil.
 If you're providing documentation for an engine using a dummy application it can be useful to set this to your engines root..
-E.g. <code>Application::Engine.root</code>
+E.g. `Application::Engine.root`
   <br/>
   <b>default:</b> <code>nil</code>
 </dd>

 <dt> doc_path </dt><dd>
   This is where rspec_api_documentation outputs the JSON files.
 This is configurable within RAD, and so is configurable here.
   <br/>
   <b>default:</b> <code>"doc/api"</code>
 </dd>